Jack Sensenbrenner: Biography

 Sensenbrenner was unseated from 1960 to 1963 by Republican Ralston Westlake, but was reelected to a second mayoral term.
 He served as Columbus's mayor from 1954 to 1960 and again from 1964 to 1972.
 He laid the groundwork for the massive growth of Columbus in the late 20th century by requiring all neighborhoods that accepted city water service to be annexed into the city.
 His policy allowed Columbus to grow to become the largest city in Ohio.
 Under his leadership Columbus grew by more than 100 sqmi.
 He would be the city's last Democratic mayor for 28 years.

 Sensenbrenner was a popular political character in Columbus, known for throwing around terms like spizzerinctum, which, he said, was the quality that made "Columbus, the United States of America, the Boy Scouts of America ... absolutely dynamic."
 (He picked up the term from his high school football coach.)
 He habitually wore a straw skimmer hat and at the drop of a hat would perform an old-fashioned shuffle dance.
 His creed "God, Love and Country" helped to win Columbus the coveted "All-America City Award" from the National Civic League in 1958.

-When Colo, the Columbus Zoo's western lowland gorilla, had her first baby in 1968, the name Emmy was chosen for the little girl, named after "M. E." Sensenbrenner.
+When the Columbus Zoo's western lowland gorilla had her first baby in 1968, the name Emmy was chosen for the little girl, named after "M. E." Sensenbrenner.
 Emmy died in 1982.
-Her mother Colo is the longest living gorilla in captivity.
+Her mother Colo was the first gorilla born in captivity and proved to be longest living gorilla in captivity as of her death in 2017.

 The Sensenbrenners' grandson, Edward's son Richard Sensenbrenner, served as a member of the Columbus city council.